 That is a vehicle simulation superimposed on the performance envelope.

-That purple dotted line is therefore the equivalent of what the ultimate driver could in that racing car, at that track – I can’t remember which one but it is not likely to be Monza … 😎
+That purple dotted line is, therefore, the equivalent of what the ultimate driver could in that racing car, at that track – I can’t remember which one but it is not likely to be Monza … 😎

 It returns a simulated lap-time but, as you now realise, it is much more valuable than that.

 What it does is enable the race engineering team to directly compare the theoretical driver with the actual driver.
-They could then use this to easily highlight where the driver has opportunity to improve.
+They could then use this to easily highlight where the driver has the opportunity to improve.

-In fact this is quite a simplistic model.
-For example, it doesn’t include track gradient, or different track surfaces or wind directions or many (many) other real life things.
-But hopefully you can see how this still could be useful?
+In fact, this is quite a simplistic model.
+For example, it doesn’t include track gradient, or different track surfaces or wind directions or many (many) other real-life things.
+But hopefully, you can see how this still could be useful?

 Everything on a Formula 1 racing car resolves down to making this G-G-V plot bigger.